classic-coders/Weather-forecaste/README.md

 Responsive Design: Works on both desktop and mobile devices.

 ## Technologies Used
-Frontend: HTML, CSS, JavaScript
+1.Frontend: HTML, CSS, JavaScript
-Backend: Node.js, Express.js
+2.Backend: Node.js, Express.js
-APIs: OpenWeatherMap API (or any other weather API you are using) Version Control: Git
+3.APIs: OpenWeatherMap API (or any other weather API you are using) 4.Version Control: Git

 ## Usage
-Open the application in your web browser.
+1.Open the application in your web browser.
-Enter a city name in the search bar.
+2.Enter a city name in the search bar.
-View current weather and a 7-day forecast for the selected location.
+3.View current weather and a 7-day forecast for the selected location.